libremesh/lime-build/README.md

     make T=rspro DEV=1 build

-To use a specific branch (this should be done first time you run make)
+To use a specific branch (UPDATE=1 is required in order to fetch the branch files)

-    make T=rspro LIME_GIT_BRANCH=myFeature build
+    make T=rspro LIME_GIT_BRANCH=develop UPDATE=1 build

-To change the LiMe branch once you have executed make for first time
+To change the LiMe branch and/or upgrade all the packages (lime and others)

-    make LIME_GIT_BRANCH="myFeature" update_all
+    make LIME_GIT_BRANCH=develop update_all

 ---------------------------------------------------------------------------------
 To see list of avaiable targets run: